 This is a classic example of bias in the voice search spectrum.
 This means the mixed-race American female must repeat her commands until the algorithm understands her query or asks questions differently.

 Real-world Examples of Bias

-- Amazon’s inspiring ambitions to automate its recruitment process sort of backfired when its AI system started favoring male candidates over females.
+- Amazon’s inspiring ambitions to automate its recruitment process backfired when its AI system started favoring male candidates over females.
 Historical data showed that there were more men in the organization than women.
 The AI model learned that male candidates were better suited and even penalized women candidates.

 - Princeton University’s word analyzer tool also picked up bias and delivered its interpretations.
 On analyzing over 2.2mn words, they learned that the system felt European names were more pleasant than the names of African Americans.
-Gender bias also led to the model associating women with arts and not math or science.
+Gender bias also led to the model associating women with arts, not math or science.

 What Causes Bias In AI?

 Bias is involuntary, and most of it stems from natural inclination and beliefs.
 It becomes difficult for a professional to identify and acknowledge bias as what is different and subjective could be a fact or truth for them.
 That’s why bias gets introduced in several intricate ways into a system, which are

 Data: The quality of datasets is very important in developing voice search models.
 If datasets are sourced from portals or avenues with an inherent bias, the same will reflect in results as the AI model keeps training from the same datasets.

 People: People become involuntary contributors to the creeping of bias when annotating datasets or manually collecting data from diverse sources.

 Algorithms: Algorithms don’t have the innate ability to introduce bias.
 But their superpower is the ability to blow existing biases to exponential proportions.
 For instance, if a model is trained with images showing only women in kitchens and men in garages, it will skew future results.